phorton1/base-Pub/FS/protocol.md

 - the **timestamp** of a file or directory
 - the **name** of the file, or the name of the directory terminated with '/'

-If the name is not terminated with '/', the DIR_ENTRY can be considered to be a FILE_ENTRY.
+If the name is not terminated with '/', the DIR_ENTRY is also to be considered to be a FILE_ENTRY.

 An ENTRY_LIST is a series of lines containing DIR_ENTRIES that are relative to the fully qualified dir given in the command.